Nia-Robinson/risk-return-analysis/README.md

 # Project Title: Risk Return Analysis

-This is a Jupyter notebook that contains the code for the data prepartion, analysis, and visualizations for key risk and return metrics.
+This is a Jupyter notebook that contains the code for the data preparation, analysis, and visualizations for key risk and return metrics.

 Datasets:
 whale_navs.csv